-The best way of avoiding ALBV is not to handle bats.
+The best way of avoiding ABLV is not to handle bats.
 If you come across an injured bat, contact the Wildlife Information Rescue and Education Service (WIRES) organisation on 1300 094 737.
 WIRES have staff who are trained in how to handle bats safely.

 Given the rarity of infection, there is some uncertainty about when symptoms appear after contact with the virus.
 Australian health departments state that symptoms appear between a few weeks and up to 2 years after exposure to an infected bat.

 Lyssaviruses can be prevented by rapid and thorough cleaning of the wound and by vaccination.
-Even if you have had the rabies vaccine, If you are bitten or scratched by a bat in Australia, you should immediately:
+Even if you have had the rabies vaccine, if you are bitten or scratched by a bat in Australia, you should immediately:

 - apply an antiseptic with anti-virus action such as povidone-iodine, iodine tincture, aqueous iodine solution or alcohol (ethanol) after washing